 I wished it was true but it seems like Canadian civility has been going downhill since the Bush and Harper era.
 I noticed people are less polite and less friendly since I moved back to Canada recently, especially the locals who keep mistaking me for a foreigner or newcomer.
 A few think I am bringing no value other than being a cheap working professional or that I am here to jack up their real estate prices.

-It's going to take much longer for the saner level of civility or return as locals and politicians keep responding with social media one-liners and overreact to everything.
+It's going to take much longer for the saner level of civility to return as locals and politicians keep responding with social media one-liners and overreact to everything.